RickBrice/BEToolboxExtensions/docs/index.rst

 The other experimental aspects of this project are

 #.
 Generation of end user documentation with Sphinx and Read the Docs
-#.
-Autogenerate developer documentation from C++ source files and publish them with Read the Docs

 Contents: